Building A Budget With Allocations - All Flexibility Levels

 180 | 4 | 2 | 36 | $60 | $30,240 |

-Schools should create a plan for credit recovery at the beginning of the year to determine which courses they are able to offer.
-This plan should be based on student need, teacher availability, and number of courses they can afford within their budget allocation.
+Schools should create a plan for Credit Recovery at the beginning of the year to determine which courses they are able to offer.
+This plan should be based on student need, teacher availability, and the number of courses they can afford within their budget allocation.

 Schools have the following scheduling and staffing flexibilities:

-- Length of Class: It is recommended that credit recovery courses take place for 60 – 120 minutes per day.
+- Length of class: It is recommended that Credit Recovery courses take place for 60 to 120 minutes per day.

 - Classes per week: Classes can meet three to five days each week.
 It is recommended that classes meet at least four days each week.